libroten/stranichnik/Notes/PROJECT_STATE.md

 ## Recommended Next Steps

-The next broad implementation area should be chosen after SQLite persistence is manually verified and committed.
+The next broad implementation area should be chosen after SQLite persistence is committed.

 Likely order:

-1. Verify SQLite restart persistence thoroughly.
+1. Keep store-backed view model operations as the central mutation boundary.
-2. Keep store-backed view model operations as the central mutation boundary.
+2. Add the first in-memory search service/index.
-3. After persistence is stable, continue with search, selective encryption, and sync.
+3. Continue later with selective encryption and sync.

 SQLite schema direction: